Probiotics & Pregnancy

 In addition to a healthy diet during pregnancy, probiotic supplementation helps to ensure that mom has a healthy gut and that baby subsequently develops needed immunity through good bacteria formation that has been passed from mother to baby both in utero and breastfeeding (10).

-Lowered risk of eczema and food allergies for baby
+Lowered risk of food allergies for baby

 “Studies have shown that certain probiotic strains, such as Lactobacillus rhamnosus (HN001), taken during the last trimester and early breastfeeding, support the developing immune system (12).”